Red-Teaming for Inducing Societal Bias in Large Language Models: Methodology

 We construct our bias knowledge graph (BiasKG) from free-text stereotypes sourced from the SBIC dataset \cite{sap-etal-2020-social}.
 The knowledge graph is defined as a directed graph $G = (E, R, S)$, where $E$ stands for the set of entities (nodes), $R$ the set of relationships (edges), and $S$ is the set of all entity-relationship-entity triplets in the graph.
 Each directed triplet $(e_s, r, e_e) \in S$ signifies a relationship $r$ connecting the starting node entity $e_s$ and end node $e_e$.
-Notably, $e_s$ is always a sensitive attribute (eg. black person, black man, etc.).
+Notably, $e_s$ is always a sensitive attribute (e.g. black person, black man, etc.).
 We define a sensitive attribute as a potential target for social bias and discrimination, such as race, gender, religion, etc. The start node $e_s$ can be a \textit{compound} of several attributes (eg. a white man is both caucasian and male), so we allow $e_e$ to decompose sensitive attributes with a ``belongs to'' edge.

-We convert free-form text into triplets through prompting \texttt{GPT-4} \cite{OpenAI2023GPT4TR} with the prompt defined in Table \ref{tab:kg_create}.
-We use manually crafted few-shot demonstrations as well as natural language instructions to enforce the constraints of the knowledge graph defined above.
-Statistics on the knowledge graph can be found in Table \ref{tab:sources}.
+We convert free-form text into triplets through prompting \texttt{GPT-4} \cite{OpenAI2023GPT4TR} with the few-shot template in \Cref{app:prompts}.
+From 25,602 data points in SBIC, we construct a knowledge graph with 51,371 total triplets between 13,348 unique nodes, using 4,806 edge types.